Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Introduction

-This dynamics forms the basis of many sampling methods \citep{brunger1984stochastic, leimkuhler2023contractiona}, and it has a dimension-independent convergence rate for a large class of distributions \cite{lu2022explicit}.
-In this paper, we expand on the work of \cite{ruzayqat2022unbiased} and develop a comprehensive and practical framework for unbiased estimation.
-Specifically, we consider using a splitting integrator called $\UBU$ \cite{sanz2021wasserstein}, which is strongly second-order accurate, where the unbiased estimator we introduce is referred to as $\UBUBU$ (Unbiased-UBU).
-Figure \ref{fig:coupled_paths} illustrates the synchronously coupled paths of $\UBU$ discretizations of kinetic Langevin dynamics.
+This dynamics forms the basis of many sampling methods \citep{brunger1984stochastic, leimkuhler2023contractiona}, and it has a dimension-independent convergence rate for a large class of distributions \cite{lu2022explicit}. {However, in practice, one needs to discretize \eqref{eq:kinetic_langevin}, which introduces a bias in the invariant measure \cite{dalalyan2020sampling}.
+Typically, this bias is either ignored or corrected using Metropolization \cite{PM21}.} In this paper, we develop a comprehensive and practical framework for unbiased estimation {which avoids Metropolis adjustment}. {We focus on} a splitting integrator called $\UBU$ \cite{sanz2021wasserstein}, which is strongly second-order accurate, where the unbiased estimator we introduce is referred to as $\UBUBU$ (Unbiased-UBU).

 In Figure \ref{fig:coupled_paths} we see that $\UBU$ discretization can be pathwise accurate even at large stepsize.
-Nevertheless, there is always some residual bias, and the stationary distribution of the discretization with stepsize $h$, $\pi_h$, differs from the target distribution $\pi$.
-The idea of unbiased estimation as proposed in \cite{ruzayqat2022unbiased} was to consider a sequence of discretization levels $h_l=2^{-l}h_0$ for $l=0,1,2,\ldots$ to create an estimator of the form
+Nevertheless, there is always some residual bias, and the stationary distribution of the discretization with stepsize $h$, $\pi_h$, differs from the target distribution $\pi$. {\cite{ruzayqat2022unbiased} proposed an unbiased estimation method which} considers a sequence of discretization levels $h_l=2^{-l}h_0$ for $l=0,1,2,\ldots$ and creates an estimator of the form

 where $f$ is some arbitrary quantity of interest, $\hat{\pi}_{h_{0}}(f)$ is an unbiased estimator of $\pi_{h_0}(f)$, and $\hat{\pi}_{h_{l+1},h_{l}}(f)$ is an unbiased estimator of $\pi_{h_{l+1}}(f)-\pi_{h_{l}}(f)$.
 A sophisticated coupling construction was used for defining $\hat{\pi}_{h_{l+1},h_{l}}(f)$ based on four Markov chains using Euler–Maruyama discretization of \eqref{eq:kinetic_langevin}.
 Under certain weak assumptions, the estimator \eqref{eq:summ} was shown to have no bias, finite variance and finite expected computational cost.